PET–CT: History

 The combination of PET and CT scanners was first suggested by R. Raylman in his 1991 Ph.D. thesis.
 The first PET–CT systems were constructed by David Townsend (at the University of Geneva) and Ronald Nutt (at CPS Innovations in Knoxville, TN) with help from colleagues.
 The first PET–CT prototype for clinical evaluation was funded by the NCI and installed at the University of Pittsburgh Medical Center in 1998.
 The first commercial system reached the market by 2001, and by 2004, over 400 systems had been installed worldwide.

+In 2015, the European Association of Nuclear Medicine (EANM) published version 2.0 of its procedure guidelines of FDG PET/CT for oncological imaging of adult patients.
+The updated guidelines emphasized that PET is a quantitative imaging technique and therefore requires common quality control (QC)/ quality assurance (QA) procedure to maintain accuracy and precision of quantitation.
+They both focused on the importance of adequate repeatability and reproducibility; explaining that both are essential for both clinical management of patients and the use of FDG PET/CT in multicenter trials.
+The guidelines also noted that combined PET and MRI systems (PET-MRI) had recently come onto the market but were still in development and not yet widely available, and therefore PET/MRI was not addressed in the document.

+Over the following decade, hybrid FDG PET imaging became the method of choice for a wide variety of infectious and inflammatory disorders and was adopted into several clinical guidelines.
+A large amount of evidence-based articles, guidelines, and appropriate use criteria accumulated following the publication of the first version of the EANM infection and inflammation guideline in 2013.
+This prompted the EANM and the Society of Nuclear Medicine and Molecular Imaging (SNMMI) to jointly publish version 2.0 of the guideline in 2024.